 In recent years, passenger numbers have been consistently increasing, and so has the number of services as a result.
 Reading was still struggling to cope, a lack of through-platforms meant many trains would get stacked up outside the station awaiting a platform, and any train heading west via Westbury had to cross the original main line, holding up the flow of traffic.
 Reading needed another new lease of life.

 In 2009, Network Rail commenced a regeneration of Reading station that would alleviate congestion by relaying track, reconfiguring the station layout and improving accessibility for passengers.
 Five new platforms provided an extra bay platform and through lines, the 1989 footbridge was replaced and a new ticket-holder-only entrance was added.
 Platform canopies were replaced, and old subways were converted into through-passages under the station.
 The crossing lines west of the station were replaced with a fly-over, which would carry the original GWML as the line to Westbury passed under.

 During the redevelopment works, many services were unable to traverse through the station, and so HSTs were directed to London Waterloo during the interim.
 It was first believed that the work would cost £400 Million, however this had risen to £897m by the time the renovations were complete.
 In contrast, Network Rail achieved the work a year ahead of schedule, and Queen Elizabeth II got to reopen Reading station, for the second time of her reign, in July 2014.

 With Train Sim World: Great Western Express, you’ll be able to explore Reading station as it stands today, a busy transport core that is home to inter-city and local services.
-It’s almost time to serve the Thames Valley, so make sure you get your ticket to be the first to play when Train Sim World: Great Western Express goes live on August 24th! ■
+It’s almost time to serve the Thames Valley, so make sure you head to the Store as Train Sim World: Great Western Express is available now! ■